-Which products were the most effective?
+• Which products were the most effective?

-Products from Kaspersky, McAfee, Microsoft and Sophos achieved 100% in this test.
-Products from FireEye, ESET, Bitdefender and Webroot achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-They all achieved AAA awards.
+Products from ESET, Kaspersky and Sophos produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All products performed well enough to achieve AAA awards.